Australian Embassy

 Notarial Services

+Notarial services are legal acts which allow a written record to be used for official or legal purposes.
 All documents relating to the notarial services you require from the Australian Embassy Manila must be presented in the correct form and you must provide the correct instructions for the notarial service you require.
-Please note that we only service documents issued from Australian agencies/authorities or those intended for use in Australia.

-Please note that neither the Australian Government nor the Australian Embassy in Manila guarantees the legal effectiveness of the notarised document or the accuracy of its content.
+Please ensure that documents relating to the notarial services you require from the Australian Embassy, are presented in the correct form and that you provide the correct instructions for the notarial service you require.
+If you are unsure of the legislative requirements relating to the notarial service you require, you should seek independent legal advice.
+Please note that neither the Australian Government nor the Australian Embassy in the Philippines guarantees the legal effectiveness of the notarised document or the accuracy of its content.
 Fees paid for notarial services are non-refundable.

 • You must have an appointment to visit our office.
 If you are unable to attend your interview appointment, please cancel your appointment online or notify us by sending an email to [email protected]